** Get Side-by-Side Quotes **

 How to File a Travel Insurance Claim

 As a policyholder you have every right to file a claim.
 When you ask us if your claim will be covered, we tell you to the best of our knowledge.
-That said, the only way you can be sure if your claim will be paid or not is after you file your claim.
-The insurance company has the final say.
+We cannot predetermine claims.
+However, the only way you can be sure if your claim will be paid or not is after you file your claim.
+The insurance policy’s wording has the final say.

 I had the unfortunate experience of needing to file a claim recently – your staff helped me understand what I needed to do.
 While the paperwork was a bit excessive, my claim was successful and my non-refundable costs were reimbursed in full.

 As we promised you, we will help you with your claim.
 We won’t do everything for you.
 You still need to work with the travel insurance company and gather all the documents.
 Why are there so many denied claims?
 I (Steve) firmly believe that the majority of denied claims are because the insured travelers either received the wrong advice prior to purchase or that they were sold the wrong policy by an uninformed travel insurance seller.
-You get our help with claims.
-We even help you if you didn’t buy from us.
+You get our help on claims even if you didn’t buy from us.

 I don’t have a hollow guarantee like “No Complaint Policy”.
 The truth is that not all travel insurance claims are paid to a customer’s satisfaction.
 Sometimes the travel insurance company makes a mistake (I have gotten these resolved), but other times it’s not a payable claim.
 Read this Aug 18, 2016 Yelp review for a perfect example of what happens when someone assumes what they are doing is covered.
 We go to great lengths to educate you.
 If travel insurance isn’t a good idea for you to buy it, we will tell you not to buy it, If you insist, we will refuse to sell it to you.
 Here are some examples: